repsej2003/Notes-Datalogi/Diskret matematik/Logic Propositions.md

 Med fører

+ In the conditional statement
+$p \implies q$
+p is called the hypothesis (or antecedent or premise) q is called the conclusion (or consequence).

 | $p$ | $q$ | $p \Rightarrow q$ |
 | --- | --- | ----------------- |
 | T   | T   | T                 |